fenestbuc/kubar-SCF/README.md

 Kubar Protocol is more than a technological breakthrough; it's about creating a community that drives the future of finance.
 Your participation is vital in this journey towards redefining the financial landscape.

 **Join the Kubar Protocol revolution today – Innovate, Collaborate, Transform.**

-Certainly!
-Below is a glossary section that could be added to the Kubar Protocol whitepaper to clarify technical terms and acronyms for the reader.

 # System Architecture